AndreiFabon/PersonalWeb/projects.markdown

 ### 🥉 UofSask CTF – 3rd Place
 May, 2025

-Created and solved challenges in many domains!
+Solved challenges in many domains!
 Such as but not limited to Crpyto, Forensics, etc.

 ---